MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 1. Close the receipt preview.
 1. [Validate the receipt copy audit event](#how-to-validate-an-audit-event).
 The audit event has the **Receipt copy printed** type.
 Check that the **Reprint digital signature** field of the receipt copy contains an extract from the digital signature of the audit event and consists of a concatenation of the third, seventh, thirteenth, and nineteenth symbols of the signature.
 1. In POS, on the **Transaction journal** page, select the recently completed sales transaction, click **Show receipt**, and in the receipt preview click **Print > Print this**, thus printing the second copy of the same receipt.
 1. Review the printed receipt copy.
-Check that **Reprint number** has been increased to 2.
+Check that **Reprint number** is now increased to 2.
 1. [Validate the receipt copy audit event](#how-to-validate-an-audit-event).
 The audit event has the **Receipt copy printed** type.
 Check that the signed event sequential number is equal to the sequential number of the previous receipt copy event plus 1.
 Check that the string that was used for [digital signing of the receipt copy event](#digital-signing-of-receipt-copies) contains the signature of the previous receipt copy event.

 ### 10. Audit events